Afro-Ukrainians: History

+In 2005, Mamadi Sangare became the first football player outside the post Soviet territory to accept the Ukrainian citizenship.

 In 2012, Gaitana, by then "the only Afro-Ukrainian celebrity in her country", represented Ukraine at the Eurovision Song Contest.

 In 2019, Zhan Beleniuk became the first Afro-Ukrainian member of the Ukrainian Parliament.

 Nehr

 The Ukrainian word nehr (негр) is widely used and is a nativized loan word from the nègre, itself a nativized loan from the negro and the negro.
 Although nègre is considered offensive in French, nehr/неɾр is not considered offensive.
 The native Slavic word for things that are actually black (e.g. a car with black paint) is chórnyy (чо́рний).

 Population

 The African Council estimates that 30,000 Africans live in Ukraine.